 What are Quantifiers?

-a word or phrase that is used before a noun to show the amount of it that is being considered
+Quantifiers are words or phrases that are used before a noun to show the amount of it that is being considered.

 Types of Quantifiers

 There are three types of them:

 - Quantifiers with Non-Countable Nouns